dominictarr/feedopensource/README.md

 Software only needs to be written once.
 Bugs need to be patched, but a bug only needs to be patched once.
 Why do we pay for software so many times?

-Either, you purchase licenses to private code (each customer paying again) or you rent the software ("As A Service"), or worse of all, you use a free service, but where your data will be mined for various purposes (the most benign of which is advertising)
+Either, you purchase licenses to private code (each customer paying each time) or you rent the software ("As A Service"), or worse of all, you use a free service, but where your data will be mined for various purposes (the most benign of which is advertising)

 But, there is one business model where you actually pay for the work of creating that software directly.
-You can hire a consulting company to create you bespoke software.
+You can hire a consulting company to create bespoke software for you.
-If you want a website or an app or anything, and do not have the desire or the ability to create it your self, this is probably the most common way get new software!
+If you want a website but do not have the desire or the ability to create it yourself this is probably the most common way get new software!

 See this blog post for a deeper look into
 [the economics of software development](